 The school has a zero tolerance policy relating to Harassment and Bullying

 Harassment and bullying are a pattern of repeated physical, verbal or social aggression that is directed towards a specific person by someone with more power and is intended to cause harm, distress and/or create fear.
 Harassment and bullying might involve repeatedly:

 - physically hurting someone or threatening to hurt someone

 - using technology to send nasty messages or images (Facebook or SMS).

 Harassment and bullying are not the same as conflict or disliking someone even though, in some cases, these things can lead to bullying.

 Safe and supportive environment

-At PASS, students and teachers have the right learn and teach in a safe and supportive school environment that is free from harassment and bullying.
+At Port Augusta Secondary School (PASS), students and teachers have the right learn and teach in a safe and supportive school environment that is free from harassment and bullying.
 This means that all students, staff as well as the school community must take responsibility for their actions and actively discourage harassment and bullying to ensure that PASS is a safe and supportive learning environment.
 This is achieved by:

 - respecting each other and property

 - showing courtesy, care and compassion every day